limanwang/limanwang.github.io/index.md

 - **Dec 2023：**Our work *Deformable Object Manipulation in Caregiving Scenarios: A Review* has been published on [MDPI Machines Journal](https://www.mdpi.com/2075-1702/11/11/1013#/) 🔗as a journal paper.
 - **Nov 2023：**Earned the first-class honors degree (Distinction, GPA4.0) and secured first place in my major for the Master's degree in Intelligent Robotics at the University of York.
 - **June 2023：**Pleased to have achieved 130% annual performance as an NLP algorithm engineer at Schneider Electric (China) Co., Ltd.
 - **Jun 2022：**As an independent inventor, obtained a national invention patent on knowledge graphs and graph algorithms, issued by the [China National Intellectual Property Administration](https://www.cnipa.gov.cn/#/)🔗.
-Patent number:ZL202011014534.1